-Trevor Norris is an Assistant Professor in the Department of Graduate and Undergraduate Studies in Education.
+Trevor Norris is Associate Professor in the Department of Graduate and Undergraduate Studies in Education.
 He completed his doctorate in philosophy of education at the Ontario Institute for Studies in Education at the University of Toronto.
 His research focuses on the intersection of education, politics and philosophy, particularly the contributions of humanities and conceptually-based research in education.

 Dr. Norris has taught courses in Democracy and Education, Modernity to Postmodernity, Philosophy of Education, Consumerism and School Commercialism, and the Social Foundations of Education at the University of Toronto, and in Applied Ethics at York University.

 His research focuses on philosophical approaches to globalization, (neo)liberalism, citizenship, and democracy, with a specific focus on the political and pedagogical implications of consumerism.
 He pursues this research through contemporary pedagogical movements such as critical pedagogy, as well as historical approaches and thinkers such as Plato and Rousseau.